coltersnyder/Portfolio-Game-Engine/README.md

   - Port to WiiU
   - Port to 3DS
   - Note: I know these consoles are getting outdated, however they are the only consoles where I have access to the SDKs.
+  - Another Note: If I eventually do make these happen, anyone who desires to see will have to provide me with their NDID so I can PUT the files to them.
+This is for confidentiality's sake for the SDKs themselves.